 Now you will choose some WAV files to assign to cells and assign a mode to each cell.
 The main screen has a 4x4 grid of 16 light gray cells.
-A WAV file can be assigned to each of these c main screen has a 4x4 grid of 16 light gray cells.
 A WAV file can be assigned to each of these cells, and each cell is assigned a cell mode.
-The available cell modes are:
+The available cell modes are sample, clip and slicer: